 The duration of the persistence of antibodies produced in response to SARS-CoV-2 is still under investigation.
-Some people may not develop detectable antibodies after infection, and in those who do, antibody levels may wane over time to undetectable levels.
 The presence of antibodies that bind to SARS-CoV-2 does not guarantee that they are neutralizing antibodies, or that they offer protective immunity.

 Rapid diagnostic tests